 Whiting-out portions of the text

-In Actively Learn, you can also remove portions of the text from your students' view by using the Whiteout option.
+In Actively Learn, you can also remove portions of text from your students' view by using the Whiteout option.

 See below for an example: